PopGoesTheWza/vscode-linter-xo/readme.md

 > Linter for [XO](https://github.com/sindresorhus/xo)

-This is fork of [linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) which includes all my latest changes.
+This is originally fork of [linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) but I have rewrite almost everything.

 ## Usage

-Install [XO](https://github.com/sindresorhus/xo) in your workspace folder.
+This extension requires XO to be install [XO](https://github.com/sindresorhus/xo) to be installed as a dependency or dev dependency.

 ```
 $ npm install --save-dev xo